ajpiter/RProTips/BuildModels/K Nearest Neighbor/README.md

 4. Evaluate the model performance.
 5. Improve the performance of model.

+## Learning Resources

+- **Textbook: Data Mining for Business Analytics with R, Chapter 7:** Best Explanination and Code Walk Through
+- **Datacamp Article:** Best for a quick conceptual understanding https://www.datacamp.com/community/tutorials/machine-learning-in-r
+- **Textbook: Hands on Machine Learning with R** Best explination of how to calaculate Euclindiean and Manhattan Distance Measurements in R.

 Note: The K-nearest neighbor algorithm is different than k-mean algorithm.
 K-mean is used for clustering and is a unsupervised learning algorithm whereas KNN is supervised leaning algorithm that works on classification problems (Sirohi, 2019).